Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

  4. Nav bar issues

-I had an issues where the outer most point of my nav bar on the left hand side didnt fill the whole bar reasons
+I had an issue where the outermost point of my nav bar on the left-hand side didn't fill the whole bar reasons

 code issues